Academic skills development

 - What plagiarism is and key strategies to avoid it

-- Your responsibilities in relation to academic integrity and your rights under the Macquarie University Academic Honesty Policy.
+- Your responsibilities in relation to academic integrity and your rights under the Macquarie University Academic Integrity Policy.

 Once you enrol in the Academic Integrity Module for Students, you can access it from your iLearn course list under the category 'Skill Building and Help Resources'.

 Learning skills workshops